sujato/drafts/general-introduction.md

 - They are the central scriptures of a living tradition, the Theravāda school found in Sri Lanka, Thailand, Myanmar, Bangladesh, Cambodia, Laos, India, China, and Vietnam.
 - They are, for the most part, linguistically clear, well-edited, and readily comprehensible.

-For these reasons the Pali texts have been translated multiple times, and form the main basis for our understanding of early Buddhism.
+For these reasons the Pali texts have been translated multiple times and form the main basis for our understanding of early Buddhism.

 And among the Pali texts, it is the four *nikāyas* that command the most attention.
 It is here that we find extensive and definitive explanations of Buddhist teachings, as well as the living personality of the Buddha and his immediate disciples.

 By comparison, the Vinaya Piṭaka is primarily of interest for understanding the monastic communities, as well as providing much information about the history and social background.
 But it contains only limited doctrinal content.
 The Abhidhamma Piṭaka is made up of systematic treatises that were composed in the centuries following the Buddha’s passing.
 And the books of the Khuddaka Nikāya are very mixed.
-Some fairly short books are (mostly verse) supplements to the main four *nikāyas* (the Dhammapada, Udāna, Itivuttaka, Sutta Nipāta, Theragāthā, and Therīgāthā).
+There are six fairly short books that are (mostly verse) supplements to the main four *nikāyas* (the Dhammapada, Udāna, Itivuttaka, Sutta Nipāta, Theragāthā, and Therīgāthā).
 However, most of the books in this collection are later, and represent a phase of Buddhism a few centuries after the Buddha.

 I have prepared these introductions in order to ease a student into an understanding of the *nikāyas*.
 This general introduction is meant to be read first, as it covers a variety of issues that are common to all the *nikāyas*.
 The four *nikāyas* are a highly unified body of texts, sharing most of the significant doctrinal passages.
 The general information presented here is fleshed out in individual essays on each of the four *nikāyas*, which may be read in any order, and which highlight the shifts in emphasis and orientation from one collection to the next.